 Do I need legal advice to deal with intellectual property infringement?

-It is strongly recommended that you seek legal advice before taking any action to deal with alleged infringement of your intellectual property rights.
-Intellectual property is a complex area of law and various pieces of legislation prohibit you from making unjustified threats of infringement.
-Legal advice can help you better understand your rights and ensure that you have reasonable basis for threatening legal action.
+It is strongly recommended that you seek legal advice before taking any action to deal with the alleged infringement of your intellectual property rights.
+Intellectual property is a complex area of law, and various pieces of legislation prohibit you from making unjustified threats of infringement.
+Legal advice can help you better understand your rights and ensure that you have a reasonable basis for threatening legal action.